trezor/trezord-go/README.md

 and edit the last `<string>` in the plist.
 (And also probably restart the pc.)

+You can disable all USB in order to run on some virtuaized environments, for example Travis

+`./trezord -e 21324 -u=false`

 ## API documentation

 `trezord-go` starts a HTTP server on `http://localhost:21325`.
 AJAX calls are only enabled from trezor.io subdomains.